alexanderaleskin/telegram_django_bot/README.rst

 Depending on the need for customization, it is necessary to redefine these functions.

-Auxiliary functions of business logic
+Helper functions of business logic
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The ``TelegaViewSet`` class uses the following helper functions:

-* ``def get_queryset`` - allows you to construct queries for all methods (most often used to filter elements, as in the example above);
+* ``def get_queryset`` - allows you to modify Model queries to database (most often used to filter elements, as in the example above);
 * ``def create_or_update_helper`` - main logic for ``create`` and ``update`` methods;
 * ``def show_list_get_queryset`` - allows you to customize the selection of items to display in show_list;